Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 However, if they had a baby, what kind of relationship would they have?

-「Yuu?」
+"Yuu?"

 Elena looked up at Yuu, who was falling into thought for a while, with a worried look on her face.

-「Ah… No, it’s nothing.」
+"Ah… No, it’s nothing."

 For the time being, Yuu decided to undo the restrictions on Elena’s legs.

 However, Elena, who had been restrained in the same position for so long, was unable to even stand up and remained on all fours.

-「Yuu… U, umm.」
+"Yuu… U, umm."

 As he looked at Elena who was showing him her buttocks defenselessly, an idea popped into Yuu’s head.

 He stroked her shapely buttocks and spoke to her.

-「Big sis, I’m going to have you move to the bed just like this.
-Here, let me support you.」
+"Big sis, I’m going to have you move to the bed just like this.
+Here, let me support you."

-「…Okay.」
+"…Okay."

 He thought about undoing the restrictions on her arms as well, but it would probably be difficult to do that without the person who tied them.